3 Green Smoothies That Are OK To Drink Every Day

 If you choose to simply avoid (the above) or are on a AIP Diet, test and try micro-greens or dandelion, and include selenium-rich foods in your blender to boost your selenium levels.
 Selenium helps support thyroid hormone production.
 Its found in Brazil nuts, sunflower seeds, eggs, and legumes.
 Yes, you can add all of these to smoothies.

-How Often Should You Drink Green Smoothies?
+How Often Can You Drink Green Smoothies?

 You Might Like:

-3 Green Smoothie Recipes (No Banana)
+Green Smoothie Recipes Without Banana

-Pineapple Berry Green Smoothie
+Pineapple Berry Green Smoothie |

-Ingredients
+Ingredients |

-Method
+Method |

 Add all the ingredients into a high-powered blender.
 Combine well until smooth.
 Serve in a coconut bowl with a little crunch from a sprinkling of crushed walnuts and seeds.
-Enjoy an energising green tea 30-minutes later to support gut health and digestion.
+Enjoy with an energising green tea 30-minutes later to support gut health and digestion. |

 You Might Like:

-Lime Mango Green Smoothie
+Lime Mango Green Smoothie |

-Ingredients
+Ingredients |

-Method
+Method |

 Add all the ingredients into a high-powered blender.
 Combine well until smooth.
-Serve in a coconut bowl or mason jar (will be thick) with toasted coconut flakes on top.
-Enjoy an unsweetened, warm ginger-lemon tea 30-minutes later to boost energy and support digestion.
+Enjoy with an energising green tea 30-minutes later to support gut health and digestion. |

 You Might Like:

-Kiwi Green Smoothie
+Kiwi Green Smoothie |

-Ingredients
+Ingredients |

-Method
+Method |

 Add all the ingredients into a high-powered blender.
 Combine well until smooth.
 Serve in a coconut bowl with raspberries and banana cut into wheels.
-Add a sprinkle of granola or chia seeds to serve, and enjoy a herbal peppermint tea 30-minutes later for gut health.
+Add a sprinkle of granola or chia seeds to serve, and enjoy a herbal peppermint tea 30-minutes later for gut health |

 You Might Like: